Writing and Compiling IDL¶

 subsections examine the Dylan counterparts of some of the more

-representative IDL declarations from the file bank.idl
+representative IDL declarations from the file bank.idl.
+See

 An IDL Binding for Dylan for the full mapping description.